alokverma18/FileManager/README.md

   - **HTTP Client**:
     - **HttpClientModule**: Angular module for making HTTP requests to interact with backend services.

+### Project Description
+- **Job Consolidated Tool** is a web application that manages job data, allowing for the creation, updating, and deletion of job records.
+It interfaces with a SQL Server database and provides a user-friendly frontend for data visualization and interaction.

+### Tech Stack
+- **Backend**:
+  - **Python**: Used for server-side logic and data manipulation.
+  - **pyodbc**: Python library for connecting to the SQL Server database.
+  - **Flask**: A micro web framework used to create RESTful API endpoints for data operations.

+- **Database**:
+  - **SQL Server**: A relational database system used for storing and managing job data.

+- **Frontend**:
+  - **Angular**: A TypeScript-based web application framework for building the user interface.
+  - **ag-Grid**: A powerful data grid component for displaying and manipulating tabular data within the Angular frontend.

+- **Other**:
+  - **APIs**: RESTful APIs for CRUD (Create, Read, Update, Delete) operations on job data.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.